fuzehq/documentation/pages/walkthroughs/limit.md

-# Brokerage or Trading Application
+# Limit Orders
-Trade APIs by Fuze offer you a simple and straightforward way to create a digital asset trading experience for your users.
-As you’ll see, you can deploy a fully-functional brokerage app using just 4 API requests.
+Limit Order APIs by Fuze offer you a simple and straightforward way to create a digital asset order book experience for your users.
+As you’ll see, you can deploy a fully-functional order book app using just 4 API requests.

+There is no call to fetch the orderbook depth as the orderbook provided by us is a dark venue to facilitate large transactions.

 ### Create a User
 All transactions on Fuze are associated with an `orgUserId`.
 This can be any string that uniquely identifies your users within your systems.
 It can be a user name, or even a `UUID`.
 A ledger for every `orgUserId` is maintained by Fuze, and the balances can be queried at any point.